WyohKnott/image-formats-comparison/report.md

   * `ffmpeg` is used for image formats conversion.
 The version used is ffmpeg 3.3.2.
   * `gm identify` is used to determine the width and height of images.
 The version used is GraphicsMagick 1.3.25.
-  * `bc` is used for BASH inline calculations .
-The version used is bc 1.06.95.
+  *  Python 3 timeit is used to mesure computing times.
-  *  GNU `time` is used to mesure computing times.
-The version used is GNU time 1.7.
+  *  Python 3 Pandas and Numpy are used to compute means.
-  *  A spreedsheet application, either Excel or LibreOffice Calc.
+  *  Python 3 Matplot is used to plot graphs.

 ##Methods